rineidinger/psm4odes/README.md

 # psm4odes
-Generates Series Recurrence Code and high-order Taylor solutions for Ordinary Differential Equations in MATLAB by Richard D. Neidinger, Davidson College.
+Generates series recurrence code and high-order Taylor solutions for Ordinary Differential Equations (ODEs) in MATLAB
+by Richard D. Neidinger, Davidson College.
-Uses PSM to solve any ODE system of form y' = f(t,y) and y(t0) = y0.
+Uses the Power Series Method (PSM) (or arbitrary order Taylor series) to solve any ODE system of form y' = f(t,y) and y(t0) = y0.
-PSM stands for Power Series Method (or arbitrary order Taylor series).
 Accompanies article "Automatic Series Recurrence Relations for Ordinary Differential Equations" to be submitted to SIAM Review in 2024.

 # Contents and Usage:

-ODE is specified, just as for MATLAB ode45, by a function such as f.m, two such provided examples are: fflame.m fdpendulum.m.
+ODE is specified, just as for MATLAB ode45, by a function such as `f.m`, two such provided examples are:
+- fflame.m
+- fdpendulum.m.

 WARNING: DO NOT preallocate the array (vector) output in the ODE function using zeros or explicit doubles, instead construct it by concatenating variables or expressions or just preallocate with input y (all of whick can be overloaded with a trace object type).

 ODE software
 -----------------------